Gary Polson P.E.

 I, Gary Polson P.E., provide expert witness services, litigation support services, legal research, accident investigation, and informational assistance in boat propeller injury cases, propeller guard cases, boat kill switch cases, dredge pipe strike cases, and certain other boating industry cases involving product liability, crashworthiness, or patent issues.

-My wife, Lora Polson, assists with the office, proofing documents, and traveling.
+My wife, Lora Polson, assists with the office, proofing documents, boat inspections, and traveling.

 Among my qualifications are I:

 - Hold a Masters of Engineering degree in mechanical engineering from Oklahoma State University

 - Normally spend time daily in the field boat propeller safety

 - Worked six years as an engineer at Mercury MerCruiser, a Brunswick Company

 - Have an understanding of the marine industry, marine drives, and boat propellers

 - Have experience as an expert witness, as a rebuttal expert witness, and as a consultant in boat propeller accident cases